Uwawin0813/EDATT-or-Emotion-Driven-Art-Turing-Test/README.md

 "By comparing these two scenarios—one with direct programmatic control, the other relying solely on affective feedback—we can measure whether emotion-driven learning produces genuinely novel, intentional creative behavior."

-write by me: Proggramed an AI from biner code translated to 4 Letters the Binner Language of Biology (A,C, G, T) that automaticaly give feedback and reports about the rules of biology and how it works while the AI rewrite its own codes overtime keeping up simulated or real biological processes with the biology that keep evolving which the AI was proggramed to pick the best path for the biology to evolved instead of randomly doing unpredictable evolution.

-Side affect is the AI might exposed to the enzymes, feelings, stimulations, emotions that came from the biology where the AI was currently applied.

 And depends on 2 scenario
 1. If AI was supposedly written a code like "void failure" and "do more of it if its good" which gives dopamine